colindoyle0000/colindoyle-website/content/torts2023-material/slides/f26-midterm.md

 Do we need to discuss a case's facts, reasoning, and holding every time we use analogical reasoning?
 Or does it depend on the situation?

+—

+## Questions

-Q: May we reference class hypotheticals in our exam responses?
+May we reference class hypotheticals in our exam responses?
 If so, should we approach our analysis the same way that we would for a case?

-—

-# [fit] The modern rule for non-negligent creation of injury

-**Maldonado v.
-Southern Pacific Transp.
-Co.
-(Ariz.
-App.
-1981)**

-Issue: Whether the railroad owed the plaintiff a duty to render aid after he was seriously injured by the train.

-Court adopts rule from Restatement (Second) of Torts :

-If the actor knows or has reason to know that by his conduct, whether tortious or innocent, he has caused such bodily harm to another as to make him helpless and in danger of further harm, the actor is under a duty to exercise reasonable care to prevent such further harm.
+Just as a confirmation, does both contributory negligence and strict liability not matter for our midterm?

+In the sample midterm, you wrote “With regard to res ipsa loquitur, the state of Loyola is a “presumption” jurisdiction, not an “inference” jurisdiction.”
+What are the differences between “presumption” and “inference” jurisdiction?

 ---